ForbesLindesay/atdatabases/docs/pg-connection-pool.md

 Acquires a connection from the pool.
 If the pool is 'full' and all connections are currently checked out, this will wait in a FIFO queue until a connection becomes available by it being released back to the pool.

-Once a connetion has been acquired, `fn` is called with that connection.
+Once a connection has been acquired, `fn` is called with that connection.

 When `fn` returns, the connection is returned to the pool.